AeloveRim/TahrovinGrit/README.md

 Most followers will require a weekly amount of 300 gold to sustain themselves.
 Special followers that are not handled by Nether's Follower Framework (Lucien, Inigo, Auri, Serana...) will not require this.

 ## Quests
 The encounter zones for the main quest, starting from Bleak Falls Barrow, have been increased.
 I would not recommend trying to get through it at level 1.
-The reason for this is that going through the main quest would unlock dragons, and dragons are tough enemies here.
+The reason for this is that going through the main quest would unlock dragons, and you do *not* want to fight a dragon at level 1 in this list.
 On the other hand if you can manage to get through Bleak Falls Barrow even at a low level, you might be able to handle yourself against a dragon just fine.

 Delaying the main quest doesn't mean Alduin will stay put forever.
 After 90 days, if you haven't finished the main quest, Alduin will come seeking to destroy you.
 This will be an easier fight than the actual, full-powered Alduin you will have to fight in the main quest, but you should still make sure you have grown strong enough to fend him off.
 Once you do, you will have 20 days before he seeks you out again.
 Take care and don't slack off on your training : every time he comes back, Alduin will be more powerful !

-Otherwise, no new quests have been added compared to regular Tahrovin, but many of jayserpa's vanilla quest expansions have been integrated.
+Otherwise, no new quests have been added compared to regular Tahrovin, but many of [jayserpa's vanilla quest expansions](https://www.nexusmods.com/skyrimspecialedition/users/5201727) have been integrated.

 ## Other changes
-- Mundus is the standing stone overhaul
+- [Mundus](https://www.nexusmods.com/skyrimspecialedition/mods/33411) is the standing stone overhaul
-- Aetherius is the race overhaul
+- [Aetherius](https://www.nexusmods.com/skyrimspecialedition/mods/26686) is the race overhaul
-- Thaumaturgy rebalances
-- Quickloot VR reduces the amount of menus
+- [Quickloot VR](https://www.nexusmods.com/skyrimspecialedition/mods/102094) reduces the amount of menus
-- Reading is good means you no longer need to hold on to these skill books forever
+- [Reading is good](https://www.nexusmods.com/skyrimspecialedition/mods/42026) means you no longer need to hold on to these skill books forever
-- Voiced books of skyrim means you can pop an audiobook while traveling.
+- [Voiced books of skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/94436) means you can pop an audiobook while traveling.
-- Potion Toxicity prevents you from overusing a bunch of potions in the middle of a fight, as they will grow less and less effective.
+- [Potion Toxicity](https://www.nexusmods.com/skyrimspecialedition/mods/32576) prevents you from overusing a bunch of potions in the middle of a fight, as they will grow less and less effective.
-- The weather mod is now Onyx Weathers, with much brighter nights.
+- [Onyx Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/36227) replaces the weather mod, with much brighter nights.
 If that's not enough, I've added a lantern from Eld-beri II to your inventory.

 ## Advice
 The recommended difficulty for this list is Adept.
 The mods will provide plenty of difficulty on their own.
 If you still want to alter the difficulty, consider using the Simply Balanced MCM.